amirkhasru123/project8bc/verilog/chipverify/2datatypes/readme.txt

 	Other data typs are integer, time, real.
 	%t = time or realtime
 	%f = real number.

-Nets & Variables:
-	1. Nets are used to connect between hardware entities like logic gates and hence do not store any value on its own.
+	Nets are used to connect between hardware entities.
+	They do not store any value on its own.
-	2. Wire is 1 type of nets.
+	Wire is 1 type of nets.
-	3. Same nets and variables can't be declared multiple time.
+	Same nets and variables can't be declared multiple time.

-Wire vs reg
-	1. Wire doesn't not store value but reg does.
+	Wire doesn't not store value but reg does.

 ##Code Explanation
 	wire a,b; //2 wires declared
 	wire andGate; //another wire declared
-	assign andGate = a&b; //assign is used to store operated data.
-Here andGate variwire will store value of a&b. integer int_a; //declaring an integer
+	assign andGate = a&b; //assign is used to store data. integer int_a; //declaring an integer
 	time time_c; //integer time
 	realtime realtime_d; //fractional time